 Whether you're a serious runner or a casual jogger looking for an all-terrain stroller, your jogging stroller research will likely lead you to the Thule Urban Glide and the BOB Revolution Flex 3.0—two joggers that go head-to-head because of their similar features, price points and specifications.

 BOB, the most popular jogging stroller brand, has been making gear for active parents for more than 20 years.
 But while Thule may be better-known for vehicle roof racks, the Swedish manufacturer is giving BOB a run for its money (pun intended).

 The Thule Urban Glide 2 brings a sleek look and a limited lifetime warranty to a jogging stroller with convenient features like a covered basket, one-handed fold with automatic lock, and a hand brake with deceleration.

 From the company whose name is synonymous with jogging strollers, the BOB Revolution Flex 3.0 is a versatile stroller for both running and everyday adventures.
 The stroller features ultra-rugged wheels, a convenient carry handle and a two-stage suspension system that ensures a smooth ride as your child grows.

 The 3.0 models of the single and double stroller, introduced in 2019, include upgraded details such as new colors with reflective details on the canopy and basket, additional storage pockets, and a magnetic closure on the canopy.
 The strollers aren't changing for 2021.

-The Thule Urban Glide 2 and BOB Revolution Flex 3.0 are similarly priced, with Thule single strollers priced $30 to $80 higher, depending on color, and the Thule double priced $50 higher than the BOB equivalent.
+The Thule Urban Glide 2 and BOB Revolution Flex 3.0 differ in price, with Thule single strollers being up to $150 more depending on the color.
+The Thule double strollers are priced $100 higher than the BOB comparable.